-One of the most skilled long-range shooters in the world, Maria Tutaia is still thrilling audiences with her silky shooting style and deadly accuracy.
+One of the most skilled long-range shooters in the world, Maria Tutaia continues to thrill audiences with her deadly accuracy and elegant shooting style.

-After two seasons with ANZ Championship side Waikato Bay of Plenty Magic, Tutaia moved to Auckland where she is captain of the Northern Mystics.
-She has re-signed with the Northern Zone team for the 2014 season.
+After two seasons with ANZ Championship side Waikato Bay of Plenty Magic, Tutaia moved to Auckland where she is captain of the Northern Mystics and paired with Cathrine Latu in the attacking circle the duo are a formidable shooting force.

 ||18 February 1987, Tokoroa

 50th Test Match: vs Barbados - playing at Goal Attack,

 World Youth Championship Gold Medallist: 2005

 World Netball Series Gold Medallist: 2009

 FAST5 Netball World Series Gold Medallist: 2012, 2013